 - Increase public awareness of T1D and celiac disease

-Although there is no cure for celiac disease, it can be successfully managed through proper treatment, which requires strict compliance with a gluten-free diet.
-Removing gluten (wheat, rye, barley, and some oats) from the diet allows the small intestine to heal, which improves nutrient absorption.
+While there is no cure for celiac disease, it can be effectively managed through a strict gluten-free diet.
+Removing gluten (wheat, rye, barley, and some oats) from the diet allows the small intestine to heal, improving nutrient absorption.

-Gluten-free breads, pastas, and even pizza crusts are easily found in most grocery stores these days.
-Restaurants are also becoming more accommodating to gluten-free diets.
-FindMeGlutenFree.com is a good resource to find restaurants in your area with gluten-free options.
+Today, gluten-free bread, pasta, and even pizza crust are widely available in most grocery stores.
+Restaurants have also become more accommodating to gluten-free diets.
+FindMeGlutenFree.com is a good resource for finding restaurants in your area with gluten-free options.

-People with T1D may notice a change in their blood glucose control after starting a gluten-free diet.
-Removing gluten allows the lining of the gut to heal, so absorption of nutrients—including carbohydrates—will improve.
-Pay special attention to blood glucose levels until the body becomes more efficient at absorbing nutrients.
-Some people may need more insulin, therefore it is important to keep your T1D healthcare team informed about how you are managing your gluten-free diet and the impact on your blood glucose levels.
+Individuals with T1D who are diagnosed with celiac disease may notice a change in their blood-glucose control after starting a gluten-free diet.
+As gluten is removed, the gut lining can heal, leading to improved absorption of nutrients, including carbohydrates.
+Pay special attention to blood-glucose levels until the body becomes more efficient at absorbing nutrients.